luc-ta/Virtual-Rack-Classification/README.md

 # Virtual-Rack-Classification
-GAP program for tabulating virtual racks and virtual quandles of a given order.
+GAP program for classifying virtual racks and virtual quandles of a given order.
 Data up to order 8.

 Compiled by Lực Ta